 The Sibling Guide to Type 1 Diabetes

 The phrase “Type 1 diabetes runs in the family” has taken on a whole new meaning for me.
-T1D has genetic markers and certainly runs in my blood.
-In 1991, my dad was diagnosed with Type 1.
+Type 1 diabetes (T1D) has genetic markers and certainly runs in my blood.
+In 1991, my dad was diagnosed with type 1.
 21 years later, I was diagnosed.
 In 2015, my brother.
 One year later, my younger sister, in 2016.

 Every time we learned of a new diagnosis in the family, we were equipped and ready to help, armed with confidence, not fear.
-So what happens when a newly-diagnosed sibling of yours suddenly learns they have Type 1 Diabetes?
+So what happens when a newly-diagnosed sibling of yours suddenly learns they have type 1 diabetes?
 How can you help?
-Whether you are a T1D or not, here are 5 simple ways you can help your recently-diagnosed sibling:
+Whether you are a T1D or not, here are five simple ways you can help your recently-diagnosed sibling:

 Do your homework!